BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

 Task 3: Deploy a Windows Server 2022 virtual machine
 -----
-In this step, you will deploy a Windows Server 2022 virtual machine via Windows Admin Center.
+In this step, you will deploy a Windows Server 2022 virtual machine via the Windows Admin Center.

 1. Once logged into the **Windows Admin Center** on the **AdminCenter** VM, click on your previously deployed cluster, **hciboxcluster.jumpstart.local**